mjmeilahn/vue-projects/README.md

 12. The Super Quiz - Applying animations from previous project to Math Quiz.
 A dynamic component holds Question & Answer components passed by reference.
 A right answer will trigger a transition with CSS keyframes.
 A wrong answer will trigger an alert.

 13. Vue-Resource / HTTP - Understanding vue-resource library and how its functions can send, format and intercept requests and responses.
-Exploring resource.save() shorthand and associated PROS and CONS.
+Exploring resource.save() shorthand compared to default $http methods.